box/spout/README.md

 ## Advanced usage

+If you are looking for  how to perform some common, more advanced tasks with Spout, please take a look at the [Wiki](https://github.com/box/spout/wiki).
+It contains code snippets, ready to be used.

 ### Configuring the CSV reader and writer

 It is possible to configure both the CSV reader and writer to specify the field separator as well as the field enclosure: